fisser001/docker-hive-metastore-postgresql/README.md

-# Hive Metastore based on Docker-compose
+# Postgres Db for Hive Metastore based on Docker
 This repository contains all the container related code for creating a container image of Postgres DB which is used for Hive Metastore.

 All container have been build by Docker.
 The Docker image is used in the context of https://github.com/fisser001/docker-hive.